tobega/tailspin-v0/TailspinReference.md

 ## Sinks
 A sink is a place where a value "disappears" and the _value chain_ ends.

-A symbol definition (or a state modification) has a semi-colon `;` at the end that could be considered to be a sink that captures the value into the symbol (or state).
+A symbol definition (or a state modification) has a semicolon `;` at the end that could be considered to be a sink that captures the value into the symbol (or state).

 `-> !VOID` is a special sink which is used to ignore the values from a chain (or to mark that the chain is not expected to produce values).